Binary interaction methods for high dimensional global optimization and machine learning: Conclusions

 \section{Conclusions}

 In this work we have presented a new gradient free method based on a kinetic dynamics characterized by binary interactions between particles.
 Unlike previously introduced consensus-based optimization (CBO) methods, the binary interaction process in the limit of a large number of particles does not correspond to a mean-field dynamics but to a Boltzmann-type dynamics inspired by classical kinetic theory.
 To our knowledge these are the first metaheuristic algorithms based on a Boltzmann-like dynamics for the identification of the global minimum.
 Compared to CBO methods, the kinetic theory based optimization method (KBO) introduced here can be seen as a mathematical formalism related to the use of mini-batches of interacting particles of size $2$.
 The KBO method, uses both local binary information and global information to explore the search space.
-In both cases it was shown that in an appropriate asymptotic limit, where the corresponding mean-field model is recovered, it is also possible to prove convergence to the global minimum using techniques similar to those introduced in \cite{carrillo2019consensus}.
+In both cases, we have been able to prove convergence to the global minimum under reasonable assumptions on the objective function using techniques inspired by those introduced in \cite{carrillo2019consensus}.

 The numerical experiments reported have demonstrated the excellent performance of the KBO technique both in the case of high dimensional problems with benchmark test functions, and in the case of applications to machine learning.
 It is remarkable that the method can achieve good success rates also in the cases where no global information is used in the dynamics, namely there is only limited communication restricted to particles interacting by pairs.
 In this case, convergence to the global minimum can be seen as an emerging phenomena of a very simple dynamic where particles are not forced to converge towards a collective estimate of the global minimum.